Jennie Faulding Taylor: Early life in London

 Jane Elizabeth Faulding was the daughter of a piano manufacturer in London.
 She was an 1865 graduate of the Home and Colonial Training College along with her friend, Emily Blatchley.
-She had met Taylor when she was nine and attended the weekly prayer meeting at the home of Hudson & Maria Taylor in the East End of London in 1865; she helped to proofread the Taylors' book "China's Spiritual Need and Claims", and was influenced by this work which spoke of the desperate need for the Gospel message to be brought to the Chinese before they died "without God and without hope in the world".
+She had met Taylor when she was nine and attended the weekly prayer meeting at the home of Hudson and Maria Taylor in the East End of London in 1865; she helped to proofread the Taylors' book "China's Spiritual Need and Claims", and was influenced by this work which spoke of the desperate need for the Gospel message to be brought to the Chinese before they died "without God and without hope in the world".

 The youngest missionary

 When the Taylors were recruiting missionaries to go with them back to China, Faulding and Blatchley volunteered to accompany the 14 other candidates who were all as inexperienced as themselves.
 Faulding was the junior member of the Lammermuir Party, the largest party of Protestant missionaries ever to sail to China in 1866, but she quickly proved herself useful.